theaatif/ThreatWatch/README.md

 ## 🗝️ VirusTotal API Key
 - Create an account at https://virustotal.com
 - Go to your profile > API Key
--Replace "YOUR_VIRUSTOTAL_API_KEY" with your API in alert_system.py
+- Replace "YOUR_VIRUSTOTAL_API_KEY" with your API KEY in alert_system.py

 ## 🚀 Run the Tool
 - python alert_system.py